Vic-ai/devops-challenge/README.md

 # Devops Code Challenge

 ## Description
-The goal of this cod challenge is to provide a broad range of coverage across various skill sets.
+The goal of this code challenge is to provide a broad range of coverage across various skill sets.
 The inability to complete this exercise independently does not constitute a failure.
 It's merely designed to demostrate subject matter expertise and expose knowledge gaps.
 This is a 'take home' challenge that should be completed prior to your technical interview.
 You will be expected to review & execute your code during the technical interview.

 ## Pre-Requisites
 - The Terraform CLI utility (tfenv is recommended https://github.com/tfutils/tfenv)